ie3-institute/simosaik/README.md

 ## How to use

-Currently, to use simosaik you need the development repository ([here](https://github.com/ie3-institute/simosaik_dev)) and with the following branches:
+Currently, to use simosaik you need to use the development repository ([here](https://github.com/ie3-institute/simosaik_dev)) and select the following branches:

 - simosaik: `main`
 - simonaAPI: `ms/ReCoDe`